blct-w/Pedrl-Algorithm/README.md

 Email:blct_w@foxmail.com

 # To test following these steps :
-1. Copy proj.dll to your computer's execution folder, such as the "C:\Windows\System32" folder for Windows;
+1. Copy proj.dll to your computer's execution folder, such as the "C:\Windows\System32" folder for Windows.
+You also can use your own compiled [OSGeo/PROJ](https://github.com/OSGeo/PROJ);
 2. Restore this project;
 3. Run;
 4. Decide which DEM file do you want to test on, for example "ASTGTM2_N41E119_dem.tif", then input ".../api/dem/setdem/ASTGTM2_N41E119_dem" in your browser and press the enter key;